yetanotherco/aligned_layer_tendermint/README.md

 Inside that directory, create a terraform.tfvars file where you can customize the variables used by Terraform.
 Available variables are:

 - `hcloud_token`: Your Hetzner token. **REQUIRED**
+- `server_type`: Type of the servers to deploy.
+Default: "cx11".
 - `instances`: Total number of nodes to deploy.
 One of this will be who generates the genesis.
 Default: 1.
 - `password`: The password to use for the keyring.
 Default: "password"
 - `genesis_initial_balance`: Initial balance for the account on the genesis.
 Take in consideration that this account is used for the faucet too.
 Default: 10000000000.